Skip to main content

 Q: How do I qualify for a service permit?

-A. You must complete the service permit application form supplied by the OLCC.
-You must take and pass an Alcohol Server Education class.
-The fee for the class ranges from $9.99 to $40.
+A. You must complete the service permit application supplied by the OLCC, take and pass an Alcohol Server Education class, and pass the OLCC test in CAMP.

 Q: What are the age requirements for an Alcohol Service Permit?

 A: You must be at least 18 years old.
-(If you are between 18 and 20 years old, there are restrictions on what you can do.
-See: What if I am between 18 and 20 years old?
+(If you are between 18 and 20 years old, there are limitations on what you can do.

 • You may enter and remain in areas prohibited to minors (such as a bar or lounge) only long enough to perform work-related duties such as: